-- At the date of this report two shareholders had lodged substantial shareholder notices with the Company. - a) Dr Aston is a substantial shareholder holding a relevant interest in 10,746,296 shares representing 6.83% of voting power.
+At the date of this report two shareholders had lodged substantial shareholder notices with the Company.

+- a) Mr Graham Darcy is a substantial shareholder holding a relevant interest in 11,000,000 shares representing 5.53% of voting power. - b) Dr Roger Aston is a substantial shareholder holding a relevant interest in 10,746,296 shares representing 5.40% of voting power.